oxypteros/alpha-docs/deployment/_index.en.md

 +++
+# Content Identity
+title = "Host & Deploy Alpha"
+description = "Simplified deployment for your Alpha Hugo site.
+Step-by-step instructions for Cloudflare Pages, Netlify, and Vercel, perfect for all users."

+# Dates
+date = "2025-06-04T13:26:04+02:00"

+# Pagination
+paginate = false

+# Series
+series = "Alpha Docs"
+weight = 530

+# Publication Control
 draft = false
-date = "2025-06-04T13:26:04+02:00"
-lastmod = ""
 layout = "list"

+# Advanced SEO
+seo_type = "TechArticle"
-paginate = false
+seo_image = "deployment-alpha-docs-seo.png"

-title = "Host & Deploy Alpha"
 author = "oxypteros"
 license = "CC-BY-SA"
-series = "Alpha Docs"
-  weight = 580
-description = "Simplified deployment for your Alpha Hugo site.
-Step-by-step instructions for Cloudflare Pages, Netlify, and Vercel, perfect for all users."
-# SEO
-seo_type = "TechArticle"
-seo_image = "integrations-alpha-docs-seo.png"
 +++
 {{< text_snippet >}}

 Hugo can be deployed almost anywhere, and today’s vast range of options can be overwhelming.
-To make things easier (mostly for beginners), Alpha provides host and deployment instructions only for some of the platforms that work flawless with Hugo and your Alpha site.Experiment and choose the one that best suits your project and workflow.
+To make things easier (mostly for beginners), Alpha provides host and deployment instructions only for some of the platforms that work flawless with Hugo and your Alpha site.
+Experiment and choose the one that best suits your project and workflow.

 {{< /text_snippet>}}